CS2103JAN2017-W13-B1/main/docs/DeveloperGuide.md

 #### Use case: Rescheduling a task

 **MSS**
-1. User enters a new datetime for a selected index by update command(can be retrieved by list command)
+1. User enters a new datetime for a selected index (can be retrieved by list command) by update command
 2. µTask rescheduling the selected task<br>
 Use case ends.

 **Extensions**
 1a.
+The list is empty

+> Use case ends

+1b.
 The given index is invalid

 > µTask shows an error message <br>
 > Use case ends

-1b.
+1c.
 The given datetime is invalid
 > µTask shows an error message <br>
-> Use case ends
+  Use case ends

 #### Use case: Delete Task

 **MSS**

-1. User requests to delete a task
-2. µTask shows a list of tasks
-3. User selects a task to delete
+1. User select a task with an index (can be retrieved by list command) to delete
-4. µTask deletes the task <br>
+2. µTask deletes the task <br>
 Use case ends.

 **Extensions**

-2a.
+1a.
 The list is empty

 > Use case ends

-3a.
+1b.
 The given index is invalid

-> 3a1. µTask shows an error message <br>
+> µTask shows an error message <br>
-  Use case resumes at step 2
+  Use case ends

 #### Use case: Mark a task as done